wagner-aos/kodekloud-game-of-pods-solution/tyro/commands.md

   loadBalancer: {}
 EOF
 ```
-11. Verify if the service was ok.
+11. Verify if the service is ok.

 ```sh
     kubectl get svc -n development
 ```
-6. Finnaly you can access Jekyll at **NODE_IP**:30097
+12. Finnaly you can access Jekyll at **NODE_IP**:30097

 [Back](../readme.md)